oschwengers/bakta/README.md

 - ncRNA regulatory regions distinct from ncRNA genes
 - origins of replication/transfer (oriC, oriV, oriT)

 Bakta can annotate a typical bacterial genome within minutes and hence fits the niche between large & computationally-demanding (online) pipelines and rapid, highly-customizable offline tools like Prokka.
-If Bakta doesn't fit your needs, please consider using [Prokka](https://github.com/tseemann/prokka).
+If Bakta does not fit your needs, please consider using [Prokka](https://github.com/tseemann/prokka).
 The development of Bakta was highly inspired by Prokka and many command line options are mutually compatible for the sake of interoperability and user convenience.

 ## Input/Output